abrielcleaver/bfs4-react-compendium/src/BFS4.md

     [x] Update state with useEffect conditionally using dependency array	2 [ ] Snapshot testing	2
     [x] Deployed on Netlify with passing CI	2

+### Needs to be Completed:
+- [x] write test for Controls component -- test passing 01/19 1:18pm
+- [ ] write test for App.js